MudassirA1995/Human-Behaviour-Recognition-Model-2-/README.md

 ## Usecases

-1)Mental Health Monitoring: Assists in identifying emotional states to provide real-time feedback for mental health applications.
+1) **Mental Health Monitoring**: Assists in identifying emotional states to provide real-time feedback for mental health applications.
-2)Customer Service: Can be used to gauge customer reactions and emotions during interactions.
+2) **Customer Service**: Can be used to gauge customer reactions and emotions during interactions.
-3)Educational Tools: Provides emotion tracking for interactive learning environments or presentations.
+3) **Educational Tools**: Provides emotion tracking for interactive learning environments or presentations.
-4)Human-Computer Interaction: Enhances AI systems by adding emotional intelligence for personalized responses.
+4) **Human-Computer Interaction**: Enhances AI systems by adding emotional intelligence for personalized responses.

 ## Source Code